SAP-archive/docs/concepts/nlp_lexic/entity.md

 ![keys](https://cdn.cai.tools.sap/man/nlp-lexic/new_custom_key_2.png)

-An enrichment value must be a [valid JSON value](https://www.json.org/)
+An enrichment value must be a [valid JSON value](https://www.json.org/).

-Keys are language independent while enrichments are language dependent.
-Eg: you create a key "price", it will always be present in your JSON in all language.
-If you doesn't define enrichment for this key, null will be sent, like  `{ "price": null }`
+Keys are language-independent, while enrichments are language-dependent.
+For example, if you create the key "price", it will always be present in your JSON in all languages.
+If you don't define an enrichment for this key, null will be sent, for example, `{ "price": null }`.

 ### Specific enrichment

-For a key, its default enrichment can be overridden with specific enrichments.
+The default enrichment for a key can be overridden with specific enrichments.
 A single key can have several specific enrichments.

 A specific enrichment is configured with: